 Public records requests were immediately simplified and conducted in a fraction of the time it used to take to drive to the stockade and search the shelves.

 Today, architectural plans and building permits are searchable in Laserfiche by index fields utilizing several fields including address, project name, and building permit number.
-Athens-Clarke County Building Inspection Department has plans to continue and expand upon the Laserfiche system with the goal of providing more efficient and effective plans review and inspection.
+Athens-Clarke County Building Inspection Department plans to continue and expand upon the Laserfiche system to provide more efficient and effective plans, reviews, and inspections.